 PVCConstruct is a cultural project without any commercial interest.
 It was born to illustrate the many ways in which Polyvinyl Chloride (PVC) can enhance our daily lives.

-The European Council of Vinyl Manufacturers (ECVM) represents the five leading European PVC resin producing companies: Inovyn, Shin-Etsu PVC, Vestolit GmbH, Vinnolit GmbH & Co.
+The European Council of Vinyl Manufacturers (ECVM) represents the six leading European PVC resin producing companies: Ercros, Inovyn, Shin-Etsu PVC, Vestolit GmbH, Vinnolit GmbH & Co.
 KG and the Vynova Group, who produce around 70% of the PVC resin manufactured in Europe.

 ECVM is open to membership and new members from the industry.
 Membership in Europe’s premiere association for PVC entails certain benefits to members